naimam/MUSICREACT/README.md

-# CSC 4350 Project 1 Milestone 2 by Naima Mohamed
+# CSC 4350 Project 1 Milestone 3 by Naima Mohamed

-### A webpage that displays data on a random artist from the list of a user's saved artists.
+### A react webpage that displays data on a random artist from the list of a user's saved artists.
 - User signs up / log in with their username to view their account page.
 - If first time user, page simply displays a form that instructs them to add a spotify artist ID.
-- If the artist ID is valid, it is added to the list of the user's saved artists.
-User can add multiple artists.
+- User can add (valid) artists and delete them.
+Then, they can save their changes by clicking the save button.
 - Then, the page displays data on a random artist from the list of the user's saved artists.

-### View the website here: [https://ourmusic.herokuapp.com/](https://ourmusic.herokuapp.com/ "website link").
+### View the website here: [http://musicreact.herokuapp.com/](http://musicreact.herokuapp.com/ "website link").

 ## Technologies, Frameworks, Libraries, and APIs used